GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_API_Reference.md

 Reinitialize a component for the new resolution.
 The `ReInit` method performs a minimal reinitialization and typically is much quicker than `Init`.
 Call `ReInit` for the fast resolution change when resolution is the only parameter that has changed.

 `ReInit` requires that `Init` is called at least once prior to the call and will fail when this is not so.
+Additionally, before a component can be reinitialized with the `ReInit` method, either `Flush` or `Drain` needs to be called on the same object to remove any frames which are still in the component for processing.

 | Parameter        | Description                                                                                                                                             |
 | :--------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------ |